 Progression: History, Sheffield University

-Holly went on to study BA History at Sheffield University and graduated in 2018.
+Holly went on to study BA History at Sheffield University and graduated in 2018 with a 1st.
 She then worked in the higher education sector before deciding to pursue an MA in Arts Management and Heritage Studies at the University of Leeds, graduating in 2023.

 She is currently working for a charity, running their membership scheme and supporting charity finance professionals.
 Holly is also a digital curator running an Instagram page dedicated to improving representation in museums.